Anasqabbal/Inception/Docker.md

 ### Docker file format
 ![basic commands](./BasicDockerCommands.png)

 ## application
 is the actual software or service designed to perform tasks.

+## docker-compose
+is a tool for defining and runnig multi-container docker applications. with compose you can use YAML (Stands for Yet Another Markup Language) fle to configure your applicaion's services service == container.

 the containter is a set or processes that have a grouping of resources specifically assigned to it